IanMulvany/2015-09-oxford-xml-summer-school/oss-revolutions-in-publishing.md

 		  An article processing fee is paid for the article to be published.

 	- Creative common licences
+	  Listed from most permissive to least permissive.

+	  note that CC0 is not technically a licence.

+		- CC0

 		- CC-BY

 		- CC-BY-NC

+		- CC-BY-NC-ND

+- Funders and Funder mandates

+	- Wellcome Trust
+	  2013

+	- White House Memo
+	  [OSTP memo]([https://www.whitehouse.gov/blog/2013/02/22/expanding-public-access-results-federally-funded-research](https://www.whitehouse.gov/blog/2013/02/22/expanding-public-access-results-federally-funded-research)) was released in February 2013

+	  No funds were set aside for achieving compliance of the memo, and that has led to adoption probably being somewhat slow.

+		- CHORUS
+		  Launched 2014

+		- PubMedCommons
+		  Launched in 2000

+		- ArXiV
+		  Launched in 1991

+	- HEFCE
+	  2014

+	- Bill & Melinda Gates Policy
+	  2014

+	- NRO
+	  2015

+	- by 2014 over 500 OA policies, growing at 16% y/y

+- publishers

+	- BMC

+	- PLOS

+	- eLife

+	- University Presses

+	- PeerJ

+	- Elsevier

+	- SpringerNature

+- has OA been a success?

+	- yes

+		- more content is available free to read

+		- most funders have accepted that OA is in line with their mission

+		- most new journal launched today are OA journals

+	- if so, why?

+		- commerical publishers have discovered that it can be profitable

+		- it appeals to our better angels

+		- it strongly aligns with ideas of the public good

+		- the idea of creating a well functioning marketplace is also an appealing one

+	- no

+		- global costs in the industry have continued to rise, and not been checked

+		- commerical publishers have retained an almost monopoly position in the market

+		- most authors today remain uninterested in OA

+	- if not, why not?

+		- there remain a collective action problem

+			-

+		- publishing infrastructure is baroque (including XML workflows)

+			- this means direct to web solutions have not disrupted the existing scholarly publishing infrastructure

+		- journals remain a collection of micro-monopolies

+#### meaning

 - Multiple Business models